KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_3b_adding_data_to_our_template.md

 11. In Google Chrome, view your application using your new data.

+    {% hint style='danger' %}
+Application not working?
+You may have had an error during development that the server wasn't able to overcome.
+Try stopping the `ng serve` command in iTerm2 (mac) or Git Bash (windows) by pressing the `ctrl` + `c` keys and restarting it by typing `ng serve` and pressing enter.
+Refresh the page in Google Chrome.
+If you're still having issues, grab a mentor to help troubleshoot!
+  {% endhint %}

 12. In Google Chrome, open the development console on a mac by pressing the `command` + `option` + `j` keys or on a windows machine by pressing `control`+ `shift` + `j` keys.
 See what happens in the console when you interact with your quiz application!

 Your _src/app/quiz/quiz.component.ts_ file should look like the answer key here: [[http://bit.ly/spa-6_b](http://bit.ly/spa-6_b)].